Quay Updates

-Navigating a clean ingredients diet is a wonderful commitment to your health, focusing on whole, minimally processed foods.
-A common question that arises is about protein sufficiency.
-Rest assured, with mindful planning, meeting your protein needs on a clean, gluten-free diet is not only achievable but can be incredibly delicious and varied.
-Let's walk through some practical, evidence-based strategies that I've seen work beautifully for my clients over the years.
+Committing to a clean ingredients diet—whole, minimally processed foods—is a great move for your health.
+A common worry is whether you'll get enough protein.
+With some mindful planning, meeting your protein needs on a clean, gluten-free diet is not only doable but can be delicious and varied.
+Here are practical, evidence-based strategies I've seen work well for clients over the years.

 What Does "Clean Protein" Really Mean?

-In our context, "clean" protein refers to sources that are as close to their natural state as possible.
+In our context, "clean" protein means sources as close to their natural state as possible.
 Think organic where available, free from artificial additives, unnecessary fillers, and hidden gluten.
 It's about choosing foods with a transparent ingredient list you can actually understand.
-The foundation is built on two pillars:
+The foundation rests on two pillars:

-- Whole Food Sources: This includes lentils, chickpeas, black beans, quinoa, hemp seeds, chia seeds, pumpkin seeds, nuts, organic eggs, pasture-raised poultry, grass-fed meats, and wild-caught fish.
+• Whole Food Sources: Lentils, chickpeas, black beans, quinoa, hemp seeds, chia seeds, pumpkin seeds, nuts, organic eggs, pasture-raised poultry, grass-fed meats, and wild-caught fish.

-- Trusted, Minimally Processed Products: Here, label literacy is your superpower.
+• Trusted, Minimally Processed Products: Label literacy is your superpower here.
 You want products where the protein source is the hero, supported only by other recognizable, whole-food ingredients.

 Your Blueprint for Daily Protein Success

-The secret isn't in one magical food; it's in consistent, strategic inclusion throughout your day.
+The secret isn't one magical food—it's consistent, strategic inclusion throughout your day.
 This approach supports steady energy, satiety, and muscle repair.

 Build a Protein-Centric Plate

-- Lunch & Dinner: Design your meal around your protein.
+2. Lunch & Dinner: Design your meal around your protein.
 A robust salad with grilled salmon, a hearty lentil and vegetable soup, or a stir-fry with tempeh are perfect examples.
-Remember, quinoa is a stellar gluten-free grain that serves as a complete protein base for any bowl.
+Quinoa is a stellar gluten-free grain that serves as a complete protein base for any bowl.

 Leverage Your Clean-Label Pantry